rfl.tar.bz2 (updated 22 Mar 2026)

 pip install slippy

 Rfl is an easy to use program to create either RF coverage maps or csv (comma separated value) link budget calculations.
-Longley-Rice ITM (Irregular Terrain Model) is used for RF propagation calculations and GUI controls are provided to control all aspects of the ITM.
-Especially useful are options for terrain profile or area modes as well statistical characterization of results.
-Beyond path loss, rfl provides a full link budget implemented a shown.
+A link budget is simply taking transmit power, adding gains and subtracting losses to estimate power level at a receiver.
+Rfl provides a full link budget implemented a shown.

-An important part of using the ITM for path loss is elevation data.
-The suggested choice is SRTM, Shuttle Radar Topography Mission, data which is available freely from NASA.
-Rfl will query the SRTM server and retrieve the data without user intervention.
+Longley-Rice ITM (Irregular Terrain Model) estimates RF path loss and the GUI provides controls for all aspects of the ITM.
+Especially useful are options for terrain profile or area modes and statistical characterization of results.
+An important part of using ITM for path loss is elevation data.
+The easiest source of data to use is SRTM, Shuttle Radar Topography Mission, which is available freely from NASA.
+Rfl will query the SRTM server to retrieve and cache the data without user intervention.
 Faster is to use local copies of DTED level 1 or Open Elevation.
+However, Open Elevation support will likely be removed because of Open Elevation API changes and Open Elevation uses SRTM, anyway.

-Rfl calculations are based on the WGS84 model of the earth.
+Rfl geodetic calculations are based on the WGS84 model of the earth.
 Oblate spheroid subroutines that I converted from fortran to python are in earth.py.

 The rfl program uses a configuration file and can be run in either command line mode or with a GUI to perform a set of link budget calculations.
 The configuration file can be named anything, but I like to use a .rfl suffix.
-The Longley-Rice ITM provides options for link path loss calculated using either terrain profile mode, which uses terrain elevation data. or area mode, which uses general terrain properties but not elevation.
+The Longley-Rice ITM provides options for link path loss calculated using either terrain profile mode, which uses terrain elevation data, or area mode, which uses general terrain properties but not elevation.
 Output can be either an RF coverage map or a csv file of link budget results.
 This means rfl can be run in 4 ways:

 | Profile | Area | |